softdevelop/drinkbar/README.md

 ### Installing

-A step by step series of examples that tell you have to get a development env running
+A step by step series of examples that tell you have to get a development env running.

 0. install global:
 ```
 	sudo apt-get install redis-server